dask/dask/docs/source/ml.rst

 Batch Prediction with Dask Dataframe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes we access our that we want to process with our model with a higher
+Sometimes we want to process with our model with a higher
 level Dask API, like Dask Dataframe or Dask Array.
 This is more common with
 record data, for example if we had a set of patient records and we wanted to
-see which were likely to become ill
+see which patients were likely to become ill

 .. code-block:: python